What Watching My Daughter Solve a Rubik’s Cube Reminded Me About Scalable Growth

 The Rubik’s Cube isn’t solved by intuition.
 It’s solved by a repeatable sequence of moves that work regardless of how scrambled the cube starts.

-Business works the same way.
+Commercial execution works the same way.

 Once a team understands: